Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Solution of the two photon emission dynamics

 and for $\tilde{c}_{k_L,R1}(t)$

-The last term on the right-side in Eq.~(\ref{eq:Semifinal-1}) and in Eq.~(\ref{eq:Semifinal-2}) does not depend on the time difference $t-t'$ but it depends on the time sum $t+t'$ and we neglect it assuming the secular approximation (see also the discussion below).
+The last term on the right-side in Eq.~(\ref{eq:Semifinal-1}) and in Eq.~(\ref{eq:Semifinal-2}) does not depend on the time difference $t-t'$ but it depends on the time sum $t+t'$ and we neglect it assuming the secular approximation.
 For the function Eq.~(\ref{eq:Kernel}) we use the Markov approximation [see Eqs.~(\ref{eq:Markov}), (\ref{eq:Markov_approx})] and we obtain